arcao/esp8266-oled-ssd1306-font-creator/README.md

 # esp8266-oled-ssd1306-font-creator
 Font creator for the [esp8266-oled-ssd1306](https://github.com/squix78/esp8266-oled-ssd1306) library.
 It's generate font.h file in Font V3 format used in this library.

+## Download
+You can download pre-build console application from [latest release page]:(https://github.com/arcao/esp8266-oled-ssd1306-font-creator/releases/latest).
+For running this application you need `JRE 1.8.x` (`Sun JRE` or `OpenJDK`) and newer.
+In `fontcreator/bin` directory are located `bat`/`bash` scripts to execute the app.
+For usages see bellow...

 ## Install from latest sources
 For installation you need to have installed `Sun JDK 1.8` or `OpenJDK 1.8`.

 1. Download the source package [from this page](https://github.com/arcao/esp8266-oled-ssd1306-font-creator/archive/master.zip)
 2. Unzip the archive.
 3. Run `gradlew installDist` in `esp8266-oled-ssd1306-font-creator-master` directory.
 It should prepare distribution `zip` and `tar` files in `build/distributions` directory and also unpack the distribution archive in `build/install`.
 4. Go to `build/install/fontcreator/bin` subdirectory.
 There are located `bat`/`bash` scripts to execute the app.
-For usage see bellow...
+For usages see bellow...

 ## Usage
 ```